 – Todd VanDuzer

-Check out my Vlog where I further hammer down this exercise with a real life example caught on video!
+Check out my this vlog where the Student-Tutor CEO further hammers down this exercise with a real life example caught on video!

 When creating goals, you need to recognize that you are a whole person with a multi-faceted life.

 What did you think?
-Any other goal setting tips?
-Please let me know in the comments below!
+Any areas of life that we have missed Please let us know in the comments below!